-For this reason, many data will be collected and new data will be generated to develop and implement tailored Integrated Pest Management (IPM) strategies to mitigate the impacts of current Xf outbreaks.
+For this reason, many data is being collected and new data is being generated to develop and implement tailored Integrated Pest Management (IPM) strategies to mitigate the impacts of current Xf outbreaks.

 The use of open science practices in the BeXyl project (foreseen in the Horizon Europe programme) increases the impact of research and accelerates progress in relation to improving capacity building for the prevention of new Xf introductions and the management of current outbreak areas in Europe.